 A conviction for promotion of obscenity to a minor requires registration on the Colorado Bureau of Investigation's sex offender registry.
 6

 After a sex offense conviction, the offender has to register with local law enforcement.
 Sex offenders have to provide by their name, date of birth, address, place of employment, fingerprints, a photograph, email addresses, and instant messaging or chat room identities.
 The sex offender will also have to re-register annually, every year within 5 days of their birthday.
 Sex offenders also have to register any time they change address or begin working at an institution of higher education.
-Failure to register as a sex offender for a felony sex crime is a class 6 felony.7
+Failure to register as a sex offender in Colorado for a felony sex crime is a class 6 felony.7

 There are several offenses that are commonly charged alongside obscenity charges.
 The sexual exploitation of a child is one of these offenses.